The Power of Convening

 2013 Annual Scientific Meeting, Nat’l Air & Space Museum, Udvar-Hazy Center, Chantilly, VA

 Our previous four scientific retreats featured a diverse mix of basic science, preclinical studies and clinical work.
 In this meeting we changed our approach and joined with the National Cancer Institute and its Brain Malignancy Steering Committee to convene a larger meeting focused on later stage drug development and novel clinical trial design.
 The meeting covered three topic areas: immune therapy and vaccines; the use of targeted therapies in adaptive clinical trials; and genomic tumor profiling as a basis for trial design and treatment decision making.
 Each of these areas represented a pivotal building block needed to advance personalized therapies for patients.
 The goals of the meeting were to create a set of plans to help clinicians understand the unique biological properties of a patient’s tumor; use that information to identify a therapy best suited to that patient; and then be able to modify that therapeutic approach as the tumor evolved in response to treatment.
 These plans would then be used in pilot adaptive combination therapy clinical trials; a new immune therapy approach would readied to move into the clinic; and in-depth genomic sequencing of tumor tissue would begin.
 These goals were all met and multiple follow-on projects are now underway.
+In 2014, the Targeted Therapies Working Group published a report in Neuro-Oncology about the results of the meeting.

 2014 Annual Scientific Meetings, Bethesda North Marriott Hotel and Conference Center, Bethesda, MD